gcarreno/TestLazarusLogging/README.md

 # TestLazarusLogging

-Repository to test and learn how to use the many logging choices on Lazarus
+Repository to test and learn how to use the many logging choices in Lazarus

 ## LazLogger